Looking for quick ways to make money online? Look no further - here are 10 easy ways to earn some extra cash from your computer.

 - Join at least five survey sites to get regular paid surveys (if you just sign up to one you won’t get many paid surveys to complete).

-The top five online survey sites:
+The top 10 survey sites are:

 For more information, see our guide on how to make money with online surveys.